Latest update: Settlement Approval Hearing

-Any deductions for funding, legal costs and other expenses, including the Settlement Administrators expenses, have now been approved by the Court under the Court orders dated 4 May 2020 and these costs are deducted from the Settlement Fund, so there will continue to be no out of pocket costs to Group Members.
+Amounts for funding, legal costs and other expenses, including the Settlement Administrators expenses, have now been approved by the Court under the Court orders dated 4 May 2020 and these costs are deducted from the Settlement fund, so there will continue to be no out of pocket costs to Group Members.
 See the Court orders dated 4 May 2020 for the amount of the approved deductions in the Key Documents section below.

 What is the Vocus Class Action about?

 In the Vocus Class Action, Michael and Tracy Fisher ATF the Tramik Super Fund Trust (the Applicants) allege that:

 - on and from 29 November 2016 until the close of trade on 2 May 2017 (the Claim Period), Vocus engaged in misleading or deceptive conduct by providing guidance for the 2017 financial year with respect to its revenue, earnings before interest, taxes, depreciation and amortisation, net profit after tax, and achievement of acquisition synergies, when it did not have reasonable grounds for doing so;

 - in the Claim Period, Vocus breached its obligations of continuous disclosure, in contravention of section 674(2) of the Corporations Act 2001 (Cth) (Act) and the ASX Listing Rules, by failing to disclose various information that would have revealed and disclosed that the guidance provided for the 2017 financial year would not be achieved and did not have reasonable grounds; and consequently

 - persons who acquired an interest in ordinary shares in Vocus during the Claim Period have suffered loss and should be compensated.